Attention Mechanism based Cognition-level Scene Understanding: Notations and Problem Formulation

-\section{Notations and Problem Formulation}
+\section{Notations and Problem~Formulation}

+In this section, we succinctly describe necessary notation, the~format of the dataset typically used for the VCR task, and how it may be employed to test for the different subtasks that comprise~VCR.

-The VCR dataset consists of millions of labeled subsets.
+The VCR dataset~\cite{zellers2019recognition} consists of 290 k{-} labeled subsets.
 Each subset is composed of an image with one to three associated questions.
-Each question is then associated with four candidate answers and four candidate rationales.
-The overarching task is formulated as three subtasks: (1) predicting the correct answer for a given question and image ($Q \rightarrow A$); (2) predicting the correct rationale for a given question, image, and correct answer ($QA \rightarrow R$); and (3) predicting the correct answer and rationale for a given image and question ($Q \rightarrow AR$).
-Additionally, we defined two language inputs - query $q\{q_1,q_2,\cdots,q_n\}$ and response $r\{r_1,r_2,\cdots,r_n\}$, as reflected in Figure~\ref{fig:framework}.
-In the $Q \rightarrow A$ subtask, query $q$ is the question and response $r$ is the answers.
-In the $QA \rightarrow R$ subtask, query $q$ becomes the question together with correct answer, while rationales constitute the response $r$.
-For example, in Figure~\ref{fig:running examp}, the $Q \rightarrow A$ subtask in Question 1 predicts correct answer choice for given image and question.
-Here, $q$ is the given question ("Are [0,1] happy to be here?") and $r$ is the given answer choices ("A: Yes, they will $\cdots$", "B: No, neither of them is happy,$\cdots$", "C: No, [0,1] took the stairs $\cdots$.", "D: They both $\cdots$").
-Compared to $Q \rightarrow A$ subtask, the $QA \rightarrow R$ subtask predicts rationale for given image, question and correct answer.
-Here, $q$ is the question ("Are [0,1] happy to be here?") along with the correct answer ("B: No, neither of them is happy, and they want to go home."), $r$ is the rationale choices ("A: [0] looks distressed $\cdots$", "B: [1] is in an argument with [0] $\cdots$" "C: Both their expression $\cdots$", "D: They both $\cdots$")
+Each question in turn has four candidate answers and four candidate rationales, with~one correct answer and rationale.
+The~overarching task is formulated as a combination of three subtasks: (1) predicting the correct answer for a given question and image ($Q \rightarrow A$); (2) predicting the correct rationale for a given question, image, and~correct answer ($QA \rightarrow R$); and (3) predicting the correct answer and rationale for a given image and question ($Q \rightarrow AR$).
+Additionally, we defined two language inputs, query $q \in \{q_1,q_2,\cdots,q_n\}$ and response $r \in \{r_1,r_2,\cdots,r_n\}$, as~reflected in {Figure} ~\ref{fig:framework}.
+In the $Q \rightarrow A$ subtask, query $q$ is the question, and~response $r$ is the answer choice.
+In the $QA \rightarrow R$ subtask, query $q$ becomes the question together with the correct answer, while the possible rationales constitute the response $r$.
+For example, in~Figure~\ref{fig:running examp}, the~$Q \rightarrow A$ subtask in Question 1 predicts the correct answer choice for a given image and question.
+Here, $q$ is the given question (``Are [0,1] happy to be here?''), and~$r$ is the given answer choices (``A: Yes, they will $\cdots$”, ``B: No, neither of them is happy,$\cdots$'', ``C: No, [0,1] took the stairs $\cdots$'', ``D: They both $\cdots$'').
+Compared to $Q \rightarrow A$ subtask, the~$QA \rightarrow R$ subtask predicts the rationale for the given image, question, and~correct answer.
+Here, $q$ is the question (``Are [0,1] happy to be here?'') along with the correct answer (``B: No, neither of them is happy, and~they want to go home.''), and $r$ is the rationale choices (``A: [0] looks distressed $\cdots$'', ``B: [1] is in an argument with [0] $\cdots$'', ``C: Both their expression $\cdots$'', ``D: They both $\cdots$'').

-\section{Proposed Framework}
+\section{Proposed~Framework}